agsb/u2forth.asm/README.md

 reminder:
 As the Atmega8 have eeprom, flash and sram.
 All eeprom goes from $000 to $200, and is read to and write from, sram.
 All flash goes from $000 to $FFF, with boot sector, NRWW sector and RWW sector.
 RWW could be rewrited on-the-fly.
 All sram goes from $000 to $45F, 1120 bytes, first 96 are cpu registers $00 to $20, and I/O registers $00 to $3F, then 1024 free ram.
 Data Adress Space was to $000 to $05F reserved and $060 to $45F free.
 The boot sector could be 512, 1024 and 2048 bytes.
 The Stack Pointer (SP) must be set to point above 0x60, pushs decrements, pops increments.
 The Program Counter (PC) is 12 bits wide, thus addressing the 4K words of program memory locations in flash.

 #  why do not use SP as forth register ?

-  All functionality and cycles of call, return, push and pop, could be made with Z, Y, X at same cpu cycles.
+  In Forth there is no generic SP and all functionality and cycles of call, return, push and pop, could be made with Z, Y, X at same cpu cycles.
 Many extern standart library functions uses SP for internal pass-thru registers, then better leave SP for it.
-  In Forth there is no generic SP.

 ##  DISCLAIMER:
 /*